Skip to content

 To join the two sentences, in English I would say:

-There is talk of concessive connector, as the second sentence describes an unexpected continuation of the action in the first sentence.
+This is called a concessive connector (Konzessivsatz), as the second sentence describes an unexpected continuation of the action in the first sentence.

 Bei der konzessiven Satzverbindung werden zwei Sätze verbunden, bei denen der zweite Satz die “unerwartete Folge” einer “Handlung” (“Aktion”) beschreibt.